Sillybutts/SLAB/README.md

 - Changelog: 7-20-22: Lots of changes!
 New muzzle with better barrel centering.
 New turnaround that prints nicer and lets you glue/screw the PT on easier, and put in the thumb screw nut easier.
 New lever variants.
 New ram for double o-rings.
 Priming Bars print nicer now.
 Pin caps added.
 Updated the trigger linkage bits to not loosen over time.
 Better Bottlenose parts with more barrel clearance.
 Longshot spring compatibility.
 - Changelog: 7-22-22: Updated TriggerBlock to have a looser pivot hole.
 - Changelog: 7-23-22: Tweaked the CatchPusher's rod hole to be slightly shallower, hopefully improving trigger feel.
+- Changelog: 7-24-22: Removed the PinCap part, replaced with PrintedCotterPin from Ehdrien.
+They work a LOT better!

 </details>

 <img src="GHimages/T4%20OR%20V3%20BAR%20GUIDE.png" width="500">